jncraton/connectiongrammar/readme.md

 BrickConnection2x4 -> '(' 'Move(-2,0,0)' BrickConnection2x2 'Move(4,0,0)' BrickConnection2x2 ')'
 ```

-Let's run expand that grammar inside a bounding box:
+Let's expand that grammar to fill the inside of a bounding box:

 ![](examples/box.gif)